-15 The economic decisions that are taken by users of financial statements require an evaluation of the ability of an entity to generate cash and cash equivalents and of the timing and certainty of their generation.
-This ability ultimately determines, for example, the capacity of an entity to pay its employees and suppliers, meet interest payments, repay loans and make distributions to its owners.
-Users are better able to evaluate this ability to generate cash and cash equivalents if they are provided with information that focuses on the financial position, performance and cash flows of an entity.
+15. The economic decisions that are taken by users of financial statements require an evaluation of the ability of an enterprise to generate cash and cash equivalents and of the timing and certainty of their generation.
+This ability ultimately determines, for example, the capacity of an enterprise to pay its employees and suppliers, meet interest payments, repay loans, and make distributions to its owners.
+Users are better able to evaluate this ability to generate cash and cash equivalents if they are provided with information that focuses on the financial position, performance and cash flows of an enterprise.

-16 The financial position of an entity is affected by the economic resources it controls, its financial structure, its liquidity and solvency, and its capacity to adapt to changes in the environment in which it operates.
-Information about the economic resources controlled by the entity and its capacity in the past to modify these resources is useful in predicting the ability of the entity to generate cash and cash equivalents in the future.
-Information about financial structure is useful in predicting future borrowing needs and how future profits and cash flows will be distributed among those with an interest in the entity; it is also useful in predicting how successful the entity is likely to be in raising further finance.
-Information about liquidity and solvency is useful in predicting the ability of the entity to meet its financial commitments as they fall due.
-Liquidity refers to the availability of cash in the near future after taking account of financial commitments over this period.
+16. The financial position of an enterprise is affected by the economic resources it controls, its financial structure, its liquidity and solvency, and its capacity to adapt to changes in the environment in which it operates.
+Information about the economic resources controlled by the enterprise and its capacity in the past to alter these resources is useful in predicting the ability of the enterprise to generate cash and cash equivalents in the future.
+Information about financial structure is useful in predicting future borrowing needs and how future profits and cash flows will be distributed among those with an interest in the enterprise; it is also useful in predicting how successful the enterprise is likely to be in raising further finance.
+Information about liquidity and solvency is useful in predicting the ability of the enterprise to meet its financial commitments as they fall due.
+Liquidity refers to the availability of cash in the near future to meet financial commitments over this period.
 Solvency refers to the availability of cash over the longer term to meet financial commitments as they fall due.

-17 Information about the performance of an entity, in particular its profitability, is required in order to assess potential changes in the economic resources that it is likely to control in the future.
+17. Information about the performance of an enterprise, in particular its profitability, is required in order to assess potential changes in the economic resources that it is likely to control in the future.
 Information about variability of performance is important in this respect.
-Information about performance is useful in predicting the capacity of the entity to generate cash flows from its existing resource base.
-It is also useful in forming judgements about the effectiveness with which the entity might employ additional resources.
+Information about performance is useful in predicting the capacity of the enterprise to generate cash flows from its existing resource base.
+It is also useful in forming judgements about the effectiveness with which the enterprise might employ additional resources.

-18 Information concerning cash flows of an entity is useful in order to assess its investing, financing and operating activities during the reporting period.
-This information is useful in providing the user with a basis to assess the ability of the entity to generate cash and cash equivalents and the needs of the entity to utilise those cash flows.
+18. Information concerning cash flows of an enterprise is useful in order to evaluate its investing, financing and operating activities during the reporting period.
+This information is useful in providing the users with a basis to assess the ability of the enterprise to generate cash and cash equivalents and the needs of the enterprise to utilise those cash flows.

-19 Information about financial position is primarily provided in a balance sheet.
+19. Information about financial position is primarily provided in a balance sheet.
 Information about performance is primarily provided in a statement of profit and loss.
 Information about cash flows is provided in the financial statements by means of a cash flow statement.

-20 The component parts of the financial statements interrelate because they reflect different aspects of the same transactions or other events.
-Although each statement provides information that is different from the others, none is likely to serve only a single purpose or provide all the information necessary for particular needs of users.
-For example, a statement of profit and loss provides an incomplete picture of performance unless it is used in conjunction with the balance sheet and the statement of cash flows.
+20. The component parts of the financial statements are interrelated because they reflect different aspects of the same transactions or other events.
+Although each statement provides information that is different from the others, none is likely to serve only a single purpose nor to provide all the information necessary for particular needs of users.

-Notes and supplementary schedules
+Notes and Supplementary Schedules